 A recent study finds that Australia could build an affordable and secure electricity network with 100 percent renewable energy, using existing technologies (Blakers, Lu, & Stocks, 2017).
 A report by the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and Energy Networks Australia (ENA) finds that a decarbonised energy grid by 2050, with half of generation produced and stored locally, will save billions in upfront capital costs and consumer bills, and deliver a secure electricity system (Australia Energy Networks & CSIRO, 2016).

 Emissions in the transport sector are increasing and are projected to increase further.
 Despite this development, there are barely any policies in place.
-The government is relying on financing for businesses to upgrade their fleets, with just over 1000 lower-emissions vehicles financed through industry partnerships (Government Climate Policy Review 2017, p33) The government provides exemptions from some vehicle taxes for highly efficient vehicles.
-Only six ERF projects have been registered to improve vehicle efficiency (ref. see above), mostly focusing on heavy transport and ships.
+The government is relying on financing for businesses to upgrade their fleets, with just over 1000 lower-emissions vehicles financed through industry partnerships (Australian Government, 2017a).
+The government provides exemptions from some vehicle taxes for highly efficient vehicles.
+Only six ERF projects have been registered to improve vehicle efficiency, mostly focusing on heavy transport and ships.

-The government established a Ministerial Forum to coordinate federal and state government approaches to addressing emissions from motor vehicles, including consideration of a fuel efficiency standard for light vehicles (Government Policy review, 2017).
-While nearly 80% of new light duty vehicles sold globally are subject to some kind of emissions or fuel economy standard, Australia does not have any efficiency or emissions standards for passenger vehicles, which cause the largest share of emissions, only relying on information programmes such as the Green Vehicle Guide and the Fuel Consumption Labelling Standard (Vieweg et al., 2017).
+The government established a Ministerial Forum to coordinate federal and state government approaches to addressing emissions from motor vehicles, including consideration of a fuel efficiency standard for light vehicles (Australian Government, 2017a).
+While nearly 80% of new light duty vehicles sold globally are subject to some kind of emissions or fuel economy standard, Australia does not have any such standards for passenger vehicles, which cause the largest share of emissions, only relying on information programmes such as the Green Vehicle Guide and the Fuel Consumption Labelling Standard (Vieweg et al., 2017).

 Compared to other countries, the uptake of electric vehicles (EVs) is very slow in Australia.
-The current uptake rate is around 0.1% of new vehicle sales.
+The current uptake rate is around 0.2% of new vehicle sales (ClimateWorks Australia, 2018).
 This is projected to increase to only 0.3% by 2020 and 15% by 2030 (Australian Government, 2017a, p.
 37).
 Although, the Australian government claims to be developing a nation strategy for electric vehicles, expected to reduce emissions by up to ten million tonnes by 2030; no details of such are strategy are yet available.

-The only exception is the State of South Australia, which has recently introduced a tax incentive for EV purchase.
+The State of South Australia has introduced a tax incentive for EV purchase.
 The ACT government and Transport Canberra have trialled electric and hybrid buses and ACT has now released an Action Plan for zero emissions vehicles.
 ACT—with a target to achieve net zero GHG emissions by 2045—has introduced financial incentives for zero emissions vehicles (exemptions from stamp duties, reduced registration fees), adopted zero emissions vehicles in government fleet, and is investigating opportunities for production of hydrogen fuel and deployment of fuel cell Electric Vehicles in the government fleet (ACT Government, 2018).

-Other states are starting to recognise their potential, with the Premier of Western Australia (WA) recently announcing the establishment of a Renewable Hydrogen Council to develop a state strategy.
-This strategy should will build on WA’s vast potentials, extensive experience with natural gas infrastructure that can be applied to hydrogen, and specific opportunities including for export to existing and future markets for LNG (Perera, 2018).
+Other states are starting to recognise their potential, with the Premier of Western Australia (WA) recently establishing of a Renewable Hydrogen Council to develop a state strategy.
+This strategy will build on WA’s vast potential, extensive experience with natural gas infrastructure that can be applied to hydrogen, and specific opportunities including for export to existing and future markets for LNG (Perera, 2018).

-Legislation was passed by Parliament on 19 June 2017 enabling the start of a phase-down of HFC imports from 1 January 2018.
+Australia legislated a phase-down of HFC imports in 2017.
 The phase-down will reduce the total quantity of permitted HFC imports every two years until an 85% reduction from 2011–2013 levels is achieved by 2036 (Government, 2017).
 Industry emissions reductions from the latest projections indicate a 4% emissions decrease from 2020 to 2030, mainly due to the HCF phase down (Australian Department of the Environment, 2018).

-Agriculture emissions are projected to increase by 8% above 2020 levels in 2030, with beef cattle projected to continue to be the biggest contributor, with an increase in grain fed beef cattle as they are less prone to drought, but produce higher levels of emissions (Australian Department of the Environment, 2018).
+Agriculture emissions are projected to increase by 9% by 2030 (Australian Department of the Environment, 2018).
+Beef cattle is projected to be the biggest contributor, with an increase in grain fed beef cattle as they are less prone to drought, but produce higher levels of emissions (Australian Department of the Environment, 2018).

-However, it is not clear how these projections take into account the alarming increase in deforestation rates observed and projected in particular in Queensland, where about 395,000 hectares of native vegetation were cleared in 2015-16, 33% more than the previous year (Queensland Government, 2017).
-Australia the only developed country deforestation hotspot in the world, with estimates that three to six million hectares of forest could be lost by 2030 in Eastern Australia (The Guardian, 2018c; WWF, 2018).
+It is not clear how these projections take into account the alarming increase in deforestation rates observed and projected in particular in Queensland, where about 395,000 hectares of native vegetation were cleared in 2015-16, 33% more than the previous year (Queensland Government, 2017).
+Australia is the only developed country deforestation hotspot in the world, with estimates that three to six million hectares of forest could be lost by 2030 in Eastern Australia (The Guardian, 2018b; WWF, 2018).